gycheong/rag_by_averaging/README.md

 Hence, we use use both of the LLM responses as ground truths and compare the top 50 retrievals from the two methods:
 * Method 1: Naive RAG using cosine similairties against the original query
-* Method 2: Not-so-naive RAG using average cosine similairties against multiple similar queries, including the original one
+* Method 2: Averaging RAG using average cosine similairties against multiple similar queries, including the original one

 ### Evaluation method 1: Cosine Precision